meitiv-et/paths/TransformMovesMatrix/README.md

 csv with transformed rates named `movesRates_YEAR-MONTH_FIPSLIST.csv` where YEAR and MONTH are those supplied on the command line and FIPSLIST is dash delimited list of the supplied FIPS.

+### Comment regarding the dummy "fuelTypeID" column in the constructed
+    emission rate dataset.

+The MOVES matrix emission rates aggregate all fuel types together using the MOVES default fuel type distributions by source type.
+However, the emissions calculator published here requires the "fuelTypeID" column.
+Therefore the transformer script adds a dummy fuelTypeID column with value 0.
+It can be safely ignored in the emission dataset that is produced by the emissions calculator.